lmc2179/lmc2179.github.io/drafts/big_ab_test_tricks.md

 Extra note about bayesian shit - https://izbicki.me/blog/gausian-distributions-are-monoids.html

-# Outro: Serious likelihood function shit, isn't that neat
+# Outro: Going further with this idea means finding sufficient statistics of the likelihood function

 # Appendix: How the data was generated